RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

 ## Exercise: your first RIOT application

-Let's build and run our first RIOT application with the exercise in `~/riot-course/exercises/getting-started/first-app`.
+Let's build and run our first RIOT application !<br><br>
-Just follow the instruction of the
-[exercise README](https://github.com/aabadie/riot-course-exercises/tree/master/getting-started/first-app)
+You just need to follow the instructions in this [exercise README](https://github.com/aabadie/riot-course-exercises/tree/master/getting-started/first-app)

 ```sh